jmvlangen/DnDtracker/D&D tracker/README.txt

 In this case
 	a..b
-means the program will look for the variable named b in the collection that contains the variable named b, hence one level above the variable named a.
+means the program will look for the variable named b in the collection that contains the variable named a, hence one level above the variable named a.
 Multiple uses of the symbol . would go up more levels.
 For example
 	a....c
 will look for a variable named c in a collection three levels above the variable named
 a.
 In general n+1 uses of the symbol . in a row will result in looking for a variable at level n above whatever is in front of the first symbol . .
-This generalizes to the case where n is 0, at which case it will look for a variable inside the collection referred to before the first symbol . , hence at level 0.
+This generalizes to the case where n is 0, in which case it will look for a variable inside the collection referred to before the first symbol . , hence at level 0.

 There are some more remarks to make about levels.
 First of all there is always a top